 Aura is a Security System for the Camera CautiousBy - 01/17/2017

 Cognitive Systems, a company consisting of experts in wireless signals and radio frequencies, has discovered a way to detect intrusion using only wireless signals.
 This isn’t a new concept.
-A company called Hi WiFi launched a similar idea at CES two years ago.
-But what’s different about this idea is that Cognitive Systems owns the IP for using wireless for motion detection, they have actual hardware that we saw at CES, the hardware includes their own silicon chip, and they will more than likely start shipping H2 of 2017.
+A company called Hi WiFi launched a similar idea at CES three years ago.
+But what’s different about Aura is that Cognitive Systems owns the IP for using wireless for motion detection, they have actual hardware, the hardware includes their own silicon chip, and was recently updated to version 2.0.
 In short, the difference is that Aura is more than vaporware.

 How Aura Works

 Aura works the same way, but instead of soda cans, it scatters invisible wireless signals around your home.
-The signals come from two devices, the Hub and the Sensor.
+The signals come from two devices: the Hub and the Sensor.
 When placed at two opposing ends of your home, these devices release wireless signals that can cover an area of up to 700 square feet.
 Add a few more Beacons, and Aura will be able to cover an entire 2,500 square foot home.
 Of course, this assumes that you have an open floor plan.

-Any movement within Aura’s coverage can disrupt the signal, triggering an alarm.
+Any movement within Aura’s coverage will disrupt the signal, triggering an alarm.
 But what about movement that happens naturally when you aren’t home?
 Aura is tuned only to detect motion it understands.
 Using a patented technology, it can distinguish signal disruptions caused by humans and nonhumans by analyzing how the patterns of the wireless signal change allowing for more reliable motion alerts.
 According to its creators, it can distinguish humans from pets from moving mechanical objects such as fans.

 Hardware and Installation

 The app plays a major role in functionality.
-At CES we received a demo of the app and its features.
+While we haven’t tested Aura, we received a demo of the app and its features at CES 2017.
 It delivers push notifications to your phone whenever and wherever you are.
 It also allows you to arm and disarm your system, change the settings, and access other monitoring features.

 The app also records a history of detected movements and activities.
 The Weekly Motion History feature shows all unauthorized motion, or motion triggered by non-users.
 On the other hand, the Activity Timeline shows all activities, like who came home at what time and who was where and when.